 Work Order

 This repair station will utilize a company work order, created in Alta Avionics, LLC.
-The work order shall be identified by a number, and therein contain the customer’s name, date, and appropriate identification required to identify any part, unit, or aircraft.
+The work order shall be identified by a number, and therein contain the customer’s name, date, and appropriate identification required to identify any part, article, or aircraft.
 This work order will list on the main page ,all work that is to be accomplished, in sufficient detail, that it will be readily understandable to the technician.
 The work order will contain all related documentation pertaining to the listed items.
 It will be retained for not less than two (2) years after completion.
-(Sample in the Forms Manual (AA-WO))
+(Sample in the Forms Manual (A-WO))

 Inspections